-In accordance with Government Auditing Standards, we have also issued our report dated January 23, 2019, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated April 8, 2022, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.

-Bradenton, Florida January 23, 2019 Mauldin & Jerkins, LLC
+Mauldin & Jerkins, LLC

-This section of the Bayshore Gardens Park & Recreation District's (the "District") financial statements presents a narrative overview and analysis of the financial activities of the District for the fiscal year ending September 30, 2018.
+This section of the Bayshore Gardens Park & Recreation District's (the "District") financial statements presents a narrative overview and analysis of the financial activities of the District for the fiscal year ending September 30, 2021.
 Please read the information presented here in conjunction with the financial statements and notes to financial statements that follow this section.